-This soup is going to be a perfect lunch for my rainy day.
+This Sausage and Kale Soup is going to be a perfect lunch for my rainy day.
 Its lovely smoky flavor makes it great for a cool, overcast day like today.
 Hope you’ll try it and like it as much as we did.

 I used a nice, hickory smoked sausage for this soup.
 There are many good choices, but lately we’ve been enjoying this Conecuh brand sausage.
 They’re based in Alabama and make many mighty fine products.
 Whatever sausage you choose, you’ll need to dice it into about half-inch pieces.

 Heat the olive oil in a large saucepan.
 Add the sausage, onions and garlic and cook for a few minutes until the onion has wilted.

 Add the chicken broth, diced tomatoes, beans and kale.
 Bring the pot to a boil.
 Then reduce the heat to a simmer, cover the pot and cook for about 15-20 minutes, stirring occasionally, or until the kale is tender and the beans are heated through.